sarahdialmeida/html-html5/README.md

 - Make Dead Links Using the Hash Symbol

--Turn an Image into a Link
+- Turn an Image into a Link

 - Create a Bulleted Unordered List